mmistakes/minimal-mistakes/_posts/2020-01-05-PicoCTF-2019-General-Skills-PowerShell.md

 ---
-title: Solving PicoCTF 2019: General Skills using PowerShell
+title: "Solving PicoCTF 2019: General Skills using PowerShell"
 excerpt: "Learn how to solve the PicoCTF 2019 challenges using PowerShell when possible."
 tags:
 - PowerShell